Gold thieves target vulnerable Asian families in Manchester

 "He was screaming 'Mum, dad, please help, please help'," added Mr Singh.

-Since the raid the Singh family have put bars on their windows.'Feel helpless'
+Since the raid the Singh family have put bars on their windows.

 Other police forces have reported an increase in gold burglaries among Asian households during the spring and summer months, traditionally considered the wedding season.